MauroGentile/MauroGentile.github.io/_posts/2018-1-10-First_blog.md

 # Case studies

-## Maximizing Participation – 116th St. Case Study
+## CASE STUDY 1: Maximizing Participation – 116th St.
 As first case, we will focus 116th ST station, which is where Columbia university is located, as an example of station where to where to pursue gala participation.

 As shown in the below graph, the flow of people is concentrated in the mid-week days and in the late afternoons.
 This is when we should intensify the marketing activity, dimensioning the team accordingly.